Botanical Name: Anacardium occidentale

 Production: cashews are always sold shelled because the interior of the shells contains a caustic resin, known as cashew balm, which must be carefully removed before the nuts are fit for consumption.
 The process involves soaking in water, roasting, shelling, drying, cooling, peeling, and grading.
 The cashew is then lightly roasted to enhance flavor and facilitate grinding into cashew butter.

 Qualities: cashew nuts, like most nuts, are high in protein and low in carbohydrates and packed with soluble dietary fiber, vitamins, minerals and numerous health-promoting phyto-chemicals.
 They are rich in “heart-friendly” monounsaturated-fatty acids like oleic and palmitoleic acids, abundant in essential minerals like manganese, potassium, copper, iron, magnesium, zinc, and selenium, as well as a good source of B vitamins and folate.

 Common use: cashews are a popular ingredients in sweet as well savory dishes worldwide.
-The sweet and creamy taste and nutritional density makes cashews an outstanding addition to a wide variety of foods and beverages including smoothies, energy bars, sprinkled on salads or breakfast cereal, in raw desserts and as a topping, or enjoyed as a snack by itself or as part of a trail mix!
+The sweet and creamy taste and nutritional density makes cashew butter an outstanding addition to a wide variety of foods and beverages including smoothies, energy bars, salad dressings or sauces, soups or stews, stirred into oatmeal or spread on pancakes or in sandwiches, in desserts and as toppings, or enjoy straight from the jar!

 Disclaimer: this information is for educational purposes only and has not been evaluated by the FDA or CFIA.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 This product has been packaged in the same facility as peanuts, tree nuts, wheat, soy, and other potential allergens.